What kind of kids program is this

 in the YellowAirplane Museum.

-What are doing for our kids.
+What are we doing for our kids.
 This kids program is designed to give them the best possible chance for a Successful Future.

 This Youth Program is one of the best chances for our kids in public housing.
 My view is that we must attack the problems before they start.
 Most kids in public housing never have a chance to do anything except watch TV and talk about drugs and sex, and what is the result?
-They end up in jail, on drugs, pregnant with no fathers and anything that you can imagine.
+They end up in jail, on drugs, pregnant with no fathers for their kids and anything else that you can imagine.
 This youth program is designed to let the kids see that there is a future with many possibilities that can lead them into a happier wealthier life instead of another generation of welfare bound people.
 Going to air shows, air force bases, museums, camping, races and watching good movies are all part of the youth program.
 Look at these pages and see what these kids are doing for their futures.

 Home